5inay/HueDesktop/README.md

 ## Limitations
 1. Application has only been tested with the following combinations/versions of hardware
- a.
-Philips Hue Bridge Gen 1 (round)
+   - Philips Hue Bridge Gen 1 (round)
- b.
-Hue Lamp model LCT001
+   - Hue Lamp model LCT001
- c.
-Hue Lamp model LCT007
+   - Hue Lamp model LCT007
- d.
-Hue Lightstrip LST001
+   - Hue Lightstrip LST001
 2. These models have restrictions on the color range that can be set.
 In case of chosen colors that are outside the range-capability of the Hue lamp, the nearest matching color is chosen.